 - abnormal blood fats (dyslipidaemia)

-or have at least 1of these conditions and you need to lose weight urgently for life-saving treatment, such as cancer treatment or organ transplant surgery.
+or have at least 1 of these conditions and you need to lose weight urgently for life-saving treatment, such as cancer treatment or organ transplant surgery.

 If you meet all these rules, your GP can refer you to a special weight loss clinic.
 The medication cannot be started by the GP.